xmilicax/Web-App-Employee-Task-Assignment-and-Tracking-Laravel/README.md

 - list all, create, edit and delete any comment
 - mark tasks as complete or cancelled

-To quickly login, please see the credentials in the file pass.txt.
+To quickly login, please see the credentials in the file **pass.txt**.

 ###### [SRB]